-We Need To Talk About Women And Opioid Use Disorder
+We Need To Talk About This Kind Of Abuse

 The prevalence of addictions to painkillers among American women isn't an entirely new phenomenon, but despite the rapid rate at which it continues to worsen, it isn't garnering all that much attention.
 Women are the fastest growing demographic for substance addiction, with most misusing medicines given to them by a doctor — up to 4.5 million women in the United States have a substance disorder, according to the National Council on Alcoholism and Drug Dependence (NCADD), with 3.5 million misusing prescription drugs.
 This country needs to be talking about prescription drug abuse, because opioid use disorder — the abuse of painkillers or heroin — is a major women's health issue that could drastically be improved by simply raising awareness.